 Applicants should follow the admissions process outlined in the Graduate Catalog or at the Graduate College website at www.marshall.edu/graduate/admissions/how-to-apply-for-admission.

-- Graduate Record Examination (GRE) General Test or GRE Revised General Test, no older than five years at time of application (requirement may be waived if applicant has an undergraduate Grade Point Average of 3.3 or higher on a 4.0 scale for all previously completed undergraduate university work, and/or holds an advanced post-graduate degree from a regionally accredited college/university);
+- Graduate Record Examination (GRE) General Test or GRE Revised General Test, no older than five years at time of application (requirement may be waived if applicant has an undergraduate Grade Point Average (GPA) of 3.3 or higher on a 4.0 scale, and/or holds an advanced post-graduate degree from a regionally accredited college/university);

 - Two letters of recommendation that discuss the applicant’s abilities (college instructors strongly preferred).

-Students must complete 36 hours of credit, which includes nine thesis hours.
+Students must complete 36 hours of credit, which includes the required hours below.

 Required Core Curriculum and Suggested Sequence (18 Hrs.)